Sporkley/StrengthAndSorcery/README.md

 Most of civilization resides in one of 5 towns.
 Sorpigal lies at the center of the world, nestled snugly in the Pleasant Valley.
 Portsmith occupies a peninsula of the Sea of Varn and is the gateway to the islands.
 Algary is a pocket of solid ground amongst the haunted marshlands of the southeast.
 The residents of Dusk fight to survive in the unrelenting desert of the north.
 Erliquin is a wealthy mountain mining town in the west.

+The world was once a safe place to travel and conduct trade, but since the *Night of the Burning Moon* all of VARN has become much more dangerous.
+Demons, abhorrations, monsterous beasts, and even the dead roam the land.
+The lords have hidden away in their castles and the people rarely travel beyod city walls.
+Now is the time for heroes.

 # Chapter 2 - Gateway to Another World
 ### The World
 ### Fronts